Lexpeartha/portfolio/content/projects/pixpuzz.md

 ::list
 - Use OOP principles to create reusable scripts for the game nodes
-- Create a simple level editor, with tool scripts to make level design a breeze
+- Create a simple level editor along with tool scripts to make level design a breeze
 - Use Godot's built-in systems to manage audio, scene transitions and etc.
 ::